Asterics2020-Obelics/School2018/debug_profile/README.md

 (see [wat](https://www.destroyallsoftware.com/talks/wat) by Gary Bernhardt ).

-But, if we're honest, Python is at the core also a complex dynamic language with plenty of room to write code that is doesn't do what it's supposed to do or runs very slowly.
+But, if we're honest, Python is at the core also a complex dynamic language with plenty of room to write code that doesn't do what it's supposed to do or runs very slowly.
 In this tutorial, we will introduce some common tools for **debugging** and **profiling** Python code, i.e. techniques that will help you interactively figure out wat is going on.